С Новым годом! (“sno-vim go-dom” means with the New Year!)

 Traditionally the president offers words of best wishes to the people and afterward comes the announcement for which everyone has been waiting: The President announces the length of the government holiday.
 His pronouncement will affect everyone from government office workers to school children and their teachers to policemen and to many private business workers.
 And at the end of his one minute speech the Kremlin clock tolls midnight and the President ends his address with the familiar С Новым годом (“sno-vim godom”), Happy New Year!

-Those in the apartment, especially the elders and war veterans, stand at attention, glasses in hand, waiting for the playing of the Russian national anthem.
-Immediately it begins and afterward the glasses are raised heavenward in toasts to health, wealth, and happiness for the coming new years.
+Those gathered for the celebration, whether home or at a restaurant, and especially the elders and war veterans, stand at attention, glasses in hand, waiting for the playing of the Russian national anthem.
+Immediately the anthem begins and afterward the glasses are raised heavenward in toasts to health, wealth, and happiness for the coming new years.
 Kisses, three times on alternating checks, are offered around the room.

 Quickly New Year cakes appear on the table.
 And fruit.
 And more champagne.
 Dancing begins again and now the sigths and sound of fireworks carry across the land.
 The night sky is charged with colours so vivid, so bright, and so promising.